michalksiezuk-nc/development-baseline-config/README.md

 Having solid development toolchain and baseline configuration enables teams to deliver coherent, high quality code.

-This repository contains information and baseline configuration for development tools.
+This repository aims to gather information about developer tools for various languages and workflows.
 These include:

+* JavaScript
-* ESlint
+  * ESlint (+ styleguide)
   * TypeScript
 * EditorConfig

+## JavaScript

-## ESlint
+### ESlint

 ESlint configuration is extended by Airbnb styleguide base config and few custom rules.